Joshiebun/Joshiebun/README.md

 ## Hi there! 😊

-My name is Josh or Joshie!.
+My name is Josh, or Joshie!
 I have a deep-seated love for programming and everything about it.
 Nice to meet you!

 I love learning about technology and using what I've learned to make applications for practical use or for entertainment.
 Some of my friends would call me a nerd.